ibeO-GH/COGNIFYZ_Level1_Task2/README.md

 This is an internship task to further harness my javascript knowledge.

-\*Create the HTML page that has a navbar, an image, a form with a single input field and a button.
+\*Create the HTML page as required.

 \*Create the CSS for page styling to give an appealing user interface